resoursea/api/README.md

 - POST = Create a new Resource subordinate of the specified resource collection.
 - PUT = Update the specified Resource.
 - DELETE = Delete the specified Resource.
-- HEAD = Get meta-information about the especified Resource.
+- HEAD = Get metadata about the specified Resource.

 This API will scan and Route all methods declared that has some of those prefix.
 Methods also can be used to create the Actions some Resource can perform, you can declare it this way: `POSTLike()`.
 It will be mapped to the route `[POST] /resource/like`.
 If you declare just `POST()`, it will be mapped to the route `[POST] /resource`.